How Credit Card Delinquency Works

 Credit card delinquency is a credit card status that indicates your payment is past due by 30 days or more.
 At that point in time, your late payment status is reported to the credit bureaus and is included in your credit report.
 A late payment is added to your account and your credit card issuer may begin calling, emailing, or sending letters to get you caught up on your account again.

 Once your payment is 60 days delinquent, your credit card issuer is allowed to raise your interest rate to the penalty rate.
 The penalty rate will remain in effect for six months.
 After you make six consecutive payments on time, the rate will go back to normal for your existing balance.

 Credit Card Delinquency Rates

 National credit card delinquency rates can indicate how households are handling their debt.
 Rising delinquency rates could mean that people don’t have enough money to pay their debts and could signal larger economic problems.
-In the first quarter of 2018, credit card delinquency rates at top commercial banks stood at 2.56%, according to the Federal Reserve.
+In the second quarter of 2019, credit card delinquency rates at top commercial banks stood at 2.56%, according to the Federal Reserve.
 This is only slightly lower than the previous quarter's rate of 2.58%, but higher than the second quarter of 2018, where the rate was 2.15%.

 What Happens After Credit Card Delinquency?